ccamel/awesome-ccamel/README.md

 - [edgelevel/gitops-k8s](https://github.com/edgelevel/gitops-k8s) - Declarative pull-based GitOps repository representing the state of a Kubernetes cluster
 - [erikw/vim-keybindings-everywhere-the-ultimate-list](https://github.com/erikw/vim-keybindings-everywhere-the-ultimate-list) - The ultimate list of which programs support Vim-like keybindings natively, or how they can be added with extensions.
 A collaborative project.
 - [frenck/awesome-home-assistant](https://github.com/frenck/awesome-home-assistant) - A curated list of amazingly awesome Home Assistant resources.
-- [graphql/graphql-spec](https://github.com/graphql/graphql-spec) - GraphQL is a query language and execution engine tied to any backend service.
 - [gythialy/golang-cross](https://github.com/gythialy/golang-cross) - golang cross compiler with CGO
 - [hackerb9/lsix](https://github.com/hackerb9/lsix) - Like "ls", but for images.
 Shows thumbnails in terminal using sixel graphics.
 - [ibiqlik/action-yamllint](https://github.com/ibiqlik/action-yamllint) - GitHub Action - Yaml Lint